 1. Expected Cost Savings Not Realised

 One of the primary reasons to outsource is to achieve cost savings.
-It’s generally expected that a third-party provider can perform its function at lower cost than the client company could otherwise achieve.
-If the expected cost reductions fail to materialize or, if the costs of outsourcing increase over time, the client may bring the outsourced activities back in-house.
+Some companies enter into an outsourcing partnership in the (sometimes-misguided) belief that a third-party provider can perform its function at less cost than the client company could achieve.
+If the expected cost reductions fail to materialize, or if the costs of outsourcing increase over time, the client may bring the outsourced activities back in-house.

-Some client companies though, fail to enable the required transparency, often citing confidentiality as a necessity.
-However, this is seldom a fruitful approach, since an outsourcing venture really requires the full collaboration of client and provider, sharing information freely as trusted partners.
+Unfortunately, some client companies though, fail to enable the required transparency, typically citing confidentiality as a necessity, but this is seldom a fruitful approach.
+To be a cost-saver, an outsourcing venture really requires the full collaboration of client and provider, sharing information freely as trusted partners.

 2. Service Levels Not Met by Provider

 This is another common reason why companies bring outsourced processes in-house.
-When a savvy client company decides to outsource, it will draw up a comprehensive service level agreement, sometimes with the involvement of its customers, which will bind the third-party provider to meeting specific, agreed standards.
+When a well-informed client company decides to outsource, it will draw up a comprehensive service level agreement, sometimes with the involvement of its customers, which will bind the third-party provider to comply with specific, agreed standards.